 Agile process models promise enormous optimization potential.
 Today, organizations face additional challenges based on increasing complexity in manufacturing.
-These aspects have been highlighted in our 1st and 2nd blog posts of our agile engineering series.
+These aspects have been highlighted in our first and second blog posts of our agile engineering series.
 But now, the question arises of how manufacturing businesses can meet the challenges of agile transformation.
 Below, we recommend a multi-stage process model and discuss what needs to be considered while using it.

 Each transformation must be adjusted to the organization individually